 People of Hispanic heritage have impacted the United States’ culture considerably since the country’s conception.
 With over 62 million Hispanic people in the United States, Hispanic populations continue to dramatically influence U.S. culture.

 What exactly is Hispanic heritage?
 Hispanic heritage encompasses the culture, life, and legacy of Hispanic nations within each Hispanic individual.
 Clothes, language, and even food are all examples of ways Hispanic people use their heritage in meaningful ways.

 These various wars and annexations of territories have led to a large Hispanic population in America, greatly influencing U.S. culture.
 After English, Spanish is the most spoken language in the United States, with over 37 million speakers.
 Hispanic cuisine has also been adopted by much of the USA.
 Americans have begun to adapt traditional Hispanic foods into their dietary culture, such as tortillas, tacos, and guacamole.
 Hispanic cuisine is so commonplace, that fast food restaurants like Taco Bell and Chipotle have built million dollar empires with Hispanic dishes.
 In fact, tortilla chips and salsa have become one of the most popular snack foods in America.
 Finally, Hispanic culture has also greatly influenced American music.
-The creation of jazz, a unique style of American music, was partially attributed to hispanic influence.
+Jazz, a unique style of American music, is partially attributed to hispanic influence.

 Guatemalan Heritage in the US